 In 1881, Carnegie offered Pittsburgh Mayor Robert Lyon $250,000 for a public library building, if the city would fill it with books and maintain it.
 Lyon pulled together the necessary support.
 Carnegie, though, was just beginning.
 He later informed the city leadership that Pittsburgh had grown in size and significance and needed more libraries.
 He gave an additional $1 million to create eight branch libraries, with the condition that a board of trustees be appointed to see that they operated well.
 (Henry Frick, of later Frick Art Collection fame, was the first treasurer of the board.)

 This story would be repeated over and over across the country.
-By the time of Carnegie’s death in 1919, 2,800 requests for libraries had come in from around the U.S. Carnegie demanded the cities prove both their need and their ability to sustain the libraries, but few localities were refused.
-Most of the collaborations were roaring successes.
-During his lifetime Carnegie gifted $60 million to build and support more than 2,500 libraries.
-At one time, more than half the libraries in the United States were products of Carnegie’s munificence.
-Nearly a century later, more than 90 percent of his buildings still existed, and nearly two thirds were still in active use as libraries.
+Requests for libraries poured in from all around the U.S., and 2,811 libraries were eventually built.
+Carnegie demanded the cities prove they would sustain the libraries, and most of the collaborations were roaring successes.
+During his lifetime Carnegie gifted $60 million to this cause, and at one time more than half the libraries in the United States were products of his munificence.
+Nearly a century later, more than 90 percent of Carnegie’s buildings still existed, and nearly two thirds were still in active use as libraries.

 While the scale of Carnegie’s gift is without precedent, other American donors have also created marvelous libraries for public use.
 In 1857, Baltimore merchant George Peabody donated hundreds of thousands of dollars to create a combination art gallery/music school/library “which is to be maintained for the free use of all persons who desire to consult it.”
 The stunning “cathedral of books” remains open to use by the general public.
 A brilliantly conceived chain of public libraries was later given to Baltimore by Enoch Pratt (an inspiration to Carnegie).